-Looking for the best spray paint for plastic?
+Looking for the best spray paint for plastic items or plastic objects?
 Then check out our number one recommendation, plus see our customized plastic storage project!

 I have a confession to make.
 I am jealous.
 SO jealous.
 One of my guilty pleasures is peeping in to the studios of other crafters around the world through Pinterest, Facebook posts, blogs and video studio tours – and I am JEALOUS when I see people with custom built ins, or studios that have been curated for years and are filled gorgeous antique pieces that are just perfect…because when you move every two years or so like we do it just isn’t possible.
 This hack to customize plastic storage drawers is the answer to my nomad prayers!